TheTechSage/TheTechSage/README.md

-- 👋 Hi, I’m @TheTechSage
+- 👋 Hi, I’m @TheTechSage.
-- 👀 I’m interested in New Technologies & Coding
+- 💞️ I’m interested in New Technologies & Coding.
 - 🌱 I’m currently learning new coding techs.
-- 💞️ I’m looking to collaborate on good open source projects.
+- 👀 I’m looking to collaborate on good open source projects.

 <!---
 TheTechSage/TheTechSage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.